EngineeringSoftware/gobash/README.md

 [![lint](https://github.com/EngineeringSoftware/gobash/actions/workflows/lint.yml/badge.svg)](https://github.com/EngineeringSoftware/gobash/actions/workflows/lint.yml)

-`gobash` is a set of functions that improve programming experience in `bash` (by providing collections, languages features, APIs, testing package, command line flag parsing, etc.)  without modifying the shell interpreter(s).
+`gobash` is a set of functions that improve programming experience in `bash` (by providing collections, structs, methods, APIs, testing package, command line flag parsing, etc.)  without modifying the shell interpreter(s).
 It works with any bash version (on Linux and Mac).
 Parts of the API are matching those in Go.